 3. Create a new PT session in your folder on your hard drive.

-(your name)_Audio Post exercise.
+Name it: (your name)_Audio Post exercise.

 4. Now import the Quicktime movie - it's the same process as importing audio (File>Import>Video).

-10 different sound FX in your project, including at least 1 track of ambience.
+5. Place at least 10 different sound FX in your project, including at least 1 track of ambience.
 You can get sounds either from the Hollywood Edge sound FX library, or by recording your own sounds directly into Pro Tools.
 Whichever way you choose to go, please LABEL every single track according to what the sound is.

 6. Save the session and show the instructor.